soniabradley/button-triggered-AJAX/README.md

 # button-triggered-AJAX
 This is a simple web application with buttons to call a Giphy API with an AJAX call.
-This AJAX call will GET all of the giphs and their ratings for a specific actor or keyword.
+This AJAX call will GET all of the giphs and their ratings for a specific actor or keyword and prepend.

 # Access and API Keys
 * [GiphyAPI](https://giphy.api-docs.io/1.0/welcome/access-and-api-keys)